merryndconstable/merryndconstable.github.io/index.md

-The **TACO Lab** studies how thinking and action are shaped by context.
+The **TACO Lab** studies how thinking and action are shaped by context. test